mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 271 - The Hollywood Principle/readme.md

 * * *

-> "Dependency Injection is fundamentally about passing dependencies to objects, rather than having objects create or find them."
+> Dependency Injection is fundamentally about passing dependencies to objects, rather than having objects create or find them.

 _Martin Fowler_